 An informal group called the Egmont Group also plays a role in Netherlands AML regulatory side.
 It is an international organization consisting of 159 Financial Intelligence Units (FIUs) from around the world.
 Its primary purpose is to help countries develop their national anti-money laundering systems and promote secure information exchange between FIUs.
-Established in 1995, the Egmont Group operates in accordance with international standards for Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF), and follows the approved Basic Charter and Guidelines for Information Exchange Principles.
+Established in 1995, the Egmont Group operates in accordance with international standards for AML and CTF and follows the approved Basic Charter and Guidelines for Information Exchange Principles.
 As part of their duties, the FIUs in the Egmont Group are responsible for collecting, analyzing, and forwarding financial information regarding money laundering and terrorist financing to relevant departments.
 Some FIUs also have the power to investigate money laundering activities.
 The Egmont Group provides guidance to ensure secure information exchange and adherence to AML/CTF obligations.
 In the Netherlands, the Financial Intelligence Unit (FIU) is a member of the Egmont Group and operates within the framework of the Dutch anti-money laundering framework, ensuring that it is able to exchange information with other FIUs and participate in international efforts to prevent financial crime.

 Major AML Regulations in the Netherlands

 Financial institutions in the Netherlands are obliged to report suspicious activities to the FIU.
-Institutions that need to report suspicious activities to the FIU are defined by Wwft Act, including institutions such as banks, investment firms, cryptocurrency service providers.
+Institutions that need to report suspicious activities to the FIU are defined by Wwft Act, including institutions such as banks, investment firms, and cryptocurrency service providers.
 According to Wwft, companies in the Netherlands must comply with AML regulations and take some precautions.

-In the Netherlands, under Anti-money laundering obligations, companies are obliged to perform customer due diligence alongside with other regulations.
-Transactions such as customer identification information, address definitions, analysis of customer activities include customer due diligence.
+In the Netherlands, under Anti-money laundering obligations, companies are obliged to perform customer due diligence alongside other regulations.
+Transactions such as customer identification information, address definitions, and analysis of customer activities include customer due diligence.

 PEP Screening and Monitoring is another significant regulation companies in the Netherlands must comply with.
 People with PEP status are at greater risk of money laundering and terrorist financing than others.
 Therefore, companies need to detect risk situations by performing regular pep screenings.

-Adverse Media Screening is essential for businesses to identify and protect from risks as a necessary part of Anti-Money Laundering and Know Your Customer process.
-Also, through the adverse media screening, companies in the Netherlands can identify possible money laundering risks and take the necessary measures against these risks before it's too late.
+Adverse Media Screening is essential for businesses to identify and protect from risks as a necessary part of the Anti-Money Laundering and Know Your Customer process.
+Also, through adverse media screening, companies in the Netherlands can identify possible money laundering risks and take the necessary measures against these risks before it's too late.

 Transaction monitoring plays a crucial role in companies' detection of money laundering.
 Customer transactions and account activities are monitored before suspicious activities are reported to the FIU.
 Institutions should be on alert for any unusual transactions or activities identified as high risk.

-The Netherlands is a country where money laundering is one of the activate crimes.
+The Netherlands is a country where money laundering is one of the active crimes.
 Especially in recent years, many scandals in the country have caused tough regulatory sanctions.
 With the decrease in banking confidence, banks have taken essential steps in the fight against money laundering.
 ING, ABN, Amro, Rabobank, Triodos Bank, and Volksbank merged to adopt transaction monitoring to prevent money laundering.

 Correspondingly, a new agency was established known as Transaction Monitoring Netherland.
 Also, several regulations have been created to implement transaction monitoring.

-2022 FATF Report for AML in Netherlands
+2022 FATF Report for AML in the Netherlands

-FATF conducted an examination for the implementations of AML regulations and its recommendations in Netherlands in 24 August 2022.
+FATF conducted an examination for the implementation of AML regulations and its recommendations in the Netherlands on 24 August 2022.
 According to the report, the measures taken by the Netherlands to combat money laundering and terrorist financing have shown positive results, but more needs to be done to prevent legal entities from being used for criminal purposes and to ensure appropriate sanctions are in place.
 The country is mainly concerned with money laundering risks related to fraud and drug offenses, as well as terrorist financing risks from religious extremism and right-wing terrorism.
 The Netherlands has a solid anti-money laundering and countering terrorist financing system in place, with good coordination and partnerships between various agencies and the private sector.
 The Netherlands is also effective in international cooperation, but more resources are needed for risk-based supervision.
 The country prioritizes confiscating criminal assets but must do more to prevent legal entities from being used for criminal purposes and to access beneficial ownership information.
-The Netherlands has effectively dealt with terrorist financing cases, but should focus more on the reporting and supervision of sanctions.
+The Netherlands has effectively dealt with terrorist financing cases but should focus more on the reporting and supervision of sanctions.

 The report mentions these key findings for the country:

-- The Netherlands has a good understanding of its ML/TF risks, as reflected in the NRAs, SNRAs, policies, projects and cases.
-Fraud and drug-related offenses account for more than 90% of all proceeds of crime and ML risk manifests via the use of cryptocurrencies, trade-based services, underground banking, offshore companies and high-value goods.
+- The Netherlands has a good understanding of its ML/TF risks, as reflected in the NRAs, SNRAs, policies, projects, and cases.
+Fraud and drug-related offenses account for more than 90% of all proceeds of crime, and ML risk manifests via the use of cryptocurrencies, trade-based services, underground banking, offshore companies, and high-value goods.